 Related Functions & Broader Usage

-There are several functions designed to help you calculate the total and average value of columns and rows in R. In addition to rowmeans in r, this family of functions includes colmeans, rowsum, and colsum.
+There are several functions designed to help you calculate the total column value and average value of columns and rows in R. In addition to rowmeans in r, this family of functions includes colmeans, rowsum, and colsum.
 Here’s some specifics on where you use them…